michaelclancy90/Book-Search-Engine/README.md

 ## **User Story**

 <br />
-AS A manager at an internet retail company
+AS AN avid reader
  <br />
-I WANT a back end for my e-commerce website that uses the latest technologies
+I WANT to search for new books to read
  <br />
-SO THAT my company can compete with other e-commerce companies
+SO THAT I can keep a list of books to purchase

 <br />